MNS1007/GCC-Watermarking/README.md

 <h2>Acknowledgments</h2>

-<p>I would like to express my gratitude to Your Supervisor's Name for their guidance and support throughout this internship.</p>
+<p>I would like to express my gratitude to the entire TIFAC-CORE team for their guidance and support throughout this internship.</p>

 <h2>Contact</h2>